2024 Guide To Traveling with Parkinson’s Disease

 Woman with Parkinson's traveling by train sitting near window

-Ground travel is a much better solution if you love watching the trees go by, meeting new people, and having substantially more leg room.
-Here is a rundown of each of these options:
+Ground travel is a much better solution if you love watching the trees go by, meeting new people, and having substantially more legroom.
+Here’s a rundown of each of these options:

 By Car

-Driving on the open road can be a great adventure by yourself or with your friends and family.
-If you are driving solo, be mindful of medications that can cause drowsiness.
+Driving on the open road can be a great adventure by yourself or with friends and family.
+If you’re driving solo, be mindful of the symptoms and side effects that may impact driving.
 Make sure you’re well rested before a long trip, and break up the drive into smaller drives.

 Here is a list of upsides to traveling by car: